• About Us

 What's Chaparral?

 Chaparral is California's most extensive, native plant community, dominating foothills and mountain slopes throughout most of the state.
-Chaparral provides the deep green backdrop for Santa Barbara, the soft hues surrounding the gold country along the western slopes of the Sierra, and a valuable wilderness retreat for a rapidly growing San Diego.
-Take a drive into the hills surrounding nearly every southern California metropolitan area and you are immediately immersed in chaparral.*
+The chaparral biome provides the deep green backdrop for most of California's coastal urban centers, the soft hues surrounding the gold country along the western slopes of the Sierra, and a valuable wilderness retreat for the state's growing population.
+Take a drive into the hills surrounding nearly every southern California metropolitan area and you are immediately immersed in chaparral.

-*What Chaparral isn't: It's not a plant.It's not a herb sold in health food stores (the chaparral sold in stores is actually the leaves from the creosote bush, a desert shrub).It's not a 1960's television show (the High Chaparral television show ran from 1967 - 1971).Chaparral doesn't "need" to burn, and it hasn't become overgrown due to past fire suppression.
+What Chaparral isn't: It's not a plant.It's not a herb sold in health food stores (the chaparral sold in bottles is actually crushed leaves from the creosote bush, a desert shrub).It's not a 1960's television show (the High Chaparral ran from 1967 - 1971).Chaparral doesn't "need" to burn, and it hasn't become overgrown due to past fire suppression.
+It's not found outside North America (see world map below).

 Watch this video by our friend Jack 4 the Planet for an interesting discussion of all things chaparral